All Episodes

 And that wasn't right.

-You know, it's uh I'll give you another example.
+But, you know, I'll give you another example.

-J. William Fulbright, known segregationist, was the mentor, you know, a guy that saw uh that signed the Southern Manifesto in opposition to Brown versus Board of Education with other Democrats filibustering the Civil Rights Act.
+Jay William Fulbright, known segregationist, was the mentor, you know, a guy that signed the Southern Manifesto in opposition to Brown versus Board of Education with other Democrats filibustering the Civil Rights Act.

-Today our country has lost a true American original.
+Today, our country has lost a true American original, my friend and mentor, Robert C. Byrd.

 Senator Byrd was a man of surpassing eloquence and nobility.